arkency/posts/posts/2017-06-07-acceptance-testing-ruby-using-actors-personas.md

 ### Testing by changing DB

-In some cases those actors will directly (or indirectly through factory girl) create some Active Record models.
+In some cases, those actors will directly (or indirectly through factory girl) create some Active Record models.
 That is the case where we don't have UI for some settings because they are rarely changed.

 ```
 #!ruby